- Team Resources

 We also participated in Night at the Museum at Curtis Greenfield Elementary last October.
 Elementary-age students were allowed to drive one of our robots to get a sense of what it's like operating them in the real world.
 They also got to hear about some of our experiences in the field.

 A handful of the members of NASA Space Grant Robotics teams are alumni of FIRST (For Inspiration and Recognition For Science and Technology) an organization that promotes learning through the building and competing with robots!
 FIRST has LEGO robotics competitions for grade school kids and big robots for high school teams.
 FIRST teaches teamwork, leadership, and creativity along with how to build a robot.
 Our team has put over 100 hours mentoring local FIRST high school robotic teams in just a short period of 6 weeks.
-This year, we are mentoring four teams:
+In the past, we have mentored various teams, including

 Rovina has been seen swimming around the fountains and the SRC pool here at ASU.
-Rovina is always available for students and kids to drive at ASU events such as:
+She is always available for students and kids to drive at ASU events such as: